theima/ein/README.md

 ### Components

 > **Note** At the moment components are added through the initApp functions but are actually bound to the renderer used.
+>
+> **Note** Components lack life-cycle events at the moment, wait until the next event loop after init to access content.
+There is no helper to select events of the content at the moment.

 A Component is a way to extend the medium the view is being displayed in.
 For HTML they are a shorthand for using WebComponents.
 They are used to add functionality needed by the view, but that's not supported by the medium of the renderer.